utmstack/UTMStack/README.md

 Once a UTMStack master server is installed, use admin admin as the default first time login user and password.
 Note: Use HTTPS in front of your server name or IP to access the login page.

+To see a fully operating UTMStack environment access our demo at: https://utmstack.com/demo

 Watch this short 10 minutes installation video if you still have questions.

 [![Alt text](https://img.youtube.com/vi/dM9dC9HNXUs/0.jpg)](https://youtu.be/dM9dC9HNXUs)